New Guinea Council

-The New Guinea Council (Nieuw-Guinea Raad) was a unicameral representative body formed in the Dutch colony of Netherlands New Guinea in 1961.
+The New Guinea Council (Nieuw-Guinea Raad) was a unicameral representative body formed in the Dutch overseas territory of Netherlands New Guinea in 1961.

 History

 Prior to the formation of the New Guinea Council, there existed a Council of Directors, which consisted of the heads of government departments.
 Dutch authorities initially began to establish local government bodies such as village councils and regional councils.

 The New Guinea Council was inaugurated on 5 April 1961 with 28 council members, 16 of whom had been elected in elections held during January 1961.
 The council's inauguration was attended by representatives from Australia, France, the Netherlands, New Zealand, the United Kingdom and other Pacific Forum nations with exception of the United States.

 The council was requested to make its wishes on self-determination known within a year.
 During an emergency session the council drafted a national manifesto and symbols including the Morning Star flag for a new national identity to be known as "West Papua".